 Start introducing tummy time to your baby early.
 When your baby is first born, he may not have a preference for how he is positioned.
 When he is awake and supervised try to place him on his tummy.
 Try letting him lay on his tummy across your lap while you rub his back.

 Start off with just a few minutes of tummy time per day.
 A good start is two or three minutes at a time.
 You can try putting your baby on her tummy for a couple of minutes after every diaper change.

 Use a boppy pillow.
 Boppy pillows are great for positioning your baby on her tummy.
 Place baby’s arms over the top of the boppy pillow.
-You can place toys or mirrors near by for her to grab and play with.
+You can place toys or mirrors nearby for her to grab while playing.

 Get on the floor with your baby.
 Your baby will have a lot more fun doing tummy time if you are close by.
 Lay beside him on the floor and play with him.
 You can also lay on your back and place your baby on top of your belly.
-Once your baby is a little older your can try doing floor exercises with your baby.
-Lay on your back like you are going to do a sit up, bend your knees and put baby across your knees.
+Once your baby is a little older, you can try doing floor exercises with your baby.
+Lay on your back, like you are going to do a sit up, bend your knees, and put baby across your knees.
 You can do abdominal crunches while you hold your baby’s hands.
 It is great exercise and your baby will love it.